Keloc13/TIP_Calculator_V2/README.md

 1.)
 Working with the optional chaining syntax in swift.
 2.)
 Making the view controller and connecting the two controller.
 3.)
 Understanding how to pass data between view controllers.
 4.)
-Making the application work with currencies of different number of strings.
+Making the application work with currencies of different number of characters.
 5.)
 Which process in the application should be appropriate to store the data in the local database.

 ## License